 All applicants, whether applying for licensure by resident internship or by reciprocity, must pass an examination on Delaware law, rules and regulations with a minimum score of 70%.

-- When the Board has approved your application contingent on your passing the exam, the Board office will notify you to schedule the examination.
+- The Board will review your Funeral Director Licensure application and all other supporting documentation that you submitted.
+When the Board approves your application contingent on passing the exam, the Board Office will notify you that you may schedule the examination.

 - The testing service will send your examination results directly to the Board office.
 Allow two business days for the Board office to receive your results.

-- The Board office will issue your license when it receives your examination results.
+- The Board office will issue your license when it receives your passing exam results.